 - To data portability: where legally applicable, you have the right to have the personal data you have provided to us be returned to you or, where technically feasible, transferred to a third party.

-- Your branch or the Easy Banking Center
+- by calling the Easy Banking Centre;

 8. How can you keep up with changes to this privacy notice?

 In a world of constant technological changes, we may need to regularly update this Privacy Notice.